Optimuspime123/antigravity2api-nodejs/README.md

 # IMAGE_BASE_URL=http://your-domain.com
 ```

-### 4. 🔑 Log In to Get Token
+### 4. 🔑 Log In to Get a Token

-Run the following command to log in:
+Run the following command to launch the login flow:

 ```bash
 npm run login
 ```

-A browser will open, directing you to the Google authorization page.
-After you authorize, the token will save to `data/accounts.json`.
+A browser will open to the Google authorization page.
+After you authorize, the token will be saved to `data/accounts.json`.

 ### 5. 🚀 Start the Service

-To launch the application, use this command:
+Start the application:

 ```bash
 npm start